No changes to Turkey deal on Nato, Sweden says

 "The agreement is still valid and there will be no new elements added," Anna Erhardt, the Swedish foreign minister's spokeswoman, told EUobserver on Tuesday.

-And there were no more meetings foreseen of a special trilateral group on ratification (including Finland, Sweden, and Turkey) before the Turkish MPs meet in October, Erhardt added.
+And there were no more gatherings foreseen of a special trilateral group (including Finland, Sweden, and Turkey) on ratification before the Turkish MPs meet in October, Erhardt added.

-Meanwhile, Hungary is the only other Nato state beside Turkey still to ratify Sweden's entry.
+Meanwhile, Hungary is the only other Nato state except Turkey still to ratify Sweden's entry.

 It has promised to go ahead as soon as its friend, Turkey, gives the green light.

-Its latest parliamentary agenda, out Tuesday, didn't table a vote when the Hungarian parliament reconvenes next week.
+Its latest parliamentary agenda, out Tuesday, didn't table a Sweden ratification vote when the Hungarian parliament reconvenes next week.

-And Hungary's foreign minister, Péter Szijjártó, is also kicking up a new fuss, with a letter to Stockholm last week saying Hungary might not ratify, on grounds that a Swedish public-radio broadcaster published a 10-minute video-clip accusing Hungary of democratic backsliding.
+And Hungary's foreign minister, Péter Szijjártó, is also kicking up a new fuss, with a letter to Stockholm last week saying Hungary might not ratify, on grounds that a Swedish public-radio broadcaster published a 10-minute video-clip on Hungary's democratic backsliding.

 EU foreign ministers held informal talks in the UNGA's corridors on Monday, but the Swedish foreign minister didn't discuss the issue with Szijjártó there, Erhardt said.